 Ms. Fukahori, most people consider coffee a commodity.
 Why is this beverage so fascinating to you?

 That’s true, a lot of people drink coffee without thinking about it.
-But there is a whole world of flavours hidden in a coffee.
+But there is a whole world of flavors hidden in a coffee.
 It can, for example, be fruity, chocolatey, or spicy – and it is the job of a barista to bring out these nuances.
 When done properly coffee can taste like almost anything.

 What distinguishes a good coffee from a great coffee?